alexfertel/bulloak/README.md

 Note all tests are showing as passing when their body is empty.
 To prevent this, you can use the `-S` (or `--vm-skip`) option to add a `vm.skip(true);` at the beginning of each test function.
-This option will also add an import for forge-std's Test.sol and all test contract will inherit it.
+This option will also add an import for forge-std's `Test.sol` and all test contracts will inherit from it.

 ### Check That Your Code And Spec Match